VIHATTeam/OMICALL-React-Native-SDK/README.md

 <uses-permission android:name="android.permission.POST_NOTIFICATIONS"/>
 ```

-- Setup push notification: We only support Firebase for push notification.
+- Setup remote push notification: Only support Firebase for remote push notification.
   - Add `google-service.json` in `android/app` (For more information, you can refer <a href="https://rnfirebase.io/app/usage">Core/App</a>)
-  - Add Fire Messaging to receive `fcm_token` (You can refer <a href="https://pub.dev/packages/firebase_messaging">Cloud Messaging</a> to setup notification for Flutter)
+  - Add Fire Messaging to receive `fcm_token` (You can refer <a href="https://rnfirebase.io/messaging/usage">Cloud Messaging</a> to setup notification for React native)

   - For more setting information, please refer <a href="https://rnfirebase.io/messaging/usage">Config Push for Android</a>